 Which Is the Best Weber Spirit Grill?

+In the Weber Spirit vs Genesis comparison, the Spirit E210 emerges as a more-feature grill and will be great for people looking for more sophisticated and techie features as well as the performance and functionalities that come with them.
 The E210 is among the best selling grills overall, and the best in Weber Spirit series.
 But what makes this grill so good?
 It is simply the performance, which only a few in the grilling industry can come close to.
 Here are some of the features that makes it stand out:

 - Two stainless steel burners put out 26,500 BTU per hour.
 There are also flavorizer bars along with it.
 So it means no more rusty grills, good heat supply and no more worries on flavorizing your grill.